On Jordan classes for Vinberg's theta-groups: Preliminaries on Vinberg's -groups and Jordan classes

 and so $A^{reg}\subset A^{\bullet}$ as a Zariski open subset. \end{lemma} \begin{proof} Clearly each subset on the R.H.S of \eqref{eq:regvsbullet} is non-empty and Zariski open in $A$.
-Since $A$ is irreducible, the (finite) intersection of all such subsets is non-empty, so equal to $A^{reg}$. \end{proof} \begin{example} A semisimple element $y\in\mathcal S_V$ belongs to $\mathcal S_V^{reg}$ if and only if $\dim\fg^y=\dim\fc_\fg(\fc)$.
-Indeed $y$ is $G_0$-conjugated to some $x\in\fc$, whose centralizer has the form
+Since $A$ is irreducible, the (finite) intersection of all such subsets is non-empty, so equal to $A^{reg}$. \end{proof}